Tissa Hami

 Founder & Principal

-A passionate advocate, Tissa has been a featured speaker at a number of conferences including The Conference Board’s Annual D&I Conference, NEHRA’s Annual DEI Symposium, Harvard Law School’s Islam in the West Program, the Ford Foundation’s Difficult Dialogues Program, and INBOUND2020.
-She has been featured in media worldwide including the PBS documentary Stand Up, ABC's The View, Australia's Dateline, BBC, NPR, the Washington Post, and the Boston Globe Sunday Magazine.
+A passionate advocate, Tissa has been a featured speaker at a number of conferences including Harvard Law School’s Islam in the West Program, the Ford Foundation’s Difficult Dialogues Program, INBOUND2020, and The Conference Board’s Annual D&I Conference.
+She has been featured in media worldwide including the PBS documentary Stand Up: Muslim American Comics Come of Age, ABC's The View, Australia's Dateline, BBC, NPR, the Washington Post, and the Boston Globe Sunday Magazine.
+Her radio interview with Commonwealth Journal was awarded first place in the Public Affairs category by the Associated Press of Massachusetts and Rhode Island.
+The San Francisco Chronicle named her one of the Top 11 female comedians in the country.